ffmtsw/readthedocs/docs/source/modules/mt2comsol.md

 ----

-## Tutorial 2 — Choose whether to plot diagnostic results
+## Step 2: Choose whether to plot diagnostic results

 After selecting the project folder, the routine asks: